 The Oettgen laboratory focuses on IgE--the antibody that mediates allergic reactions--and its influence on mast cells, which produce cytokines--chemicals involved in the inflammatory response.
-The team is currently examining the effects of IgE levels on the growth and function of mast cells of the intestine.
-They are also studying how IgE regulates immune sensitization in the intestine in the setting of food allergy.
+The team is currently examining the effects of IgE growth and function of mast cells in the intestine.
+They are also studying how IgE and mast cells regulate immune sensitization in the intestine in the setting of food allergy.

 People with allergies produce large amounts of IgE antibodies, which circulate in the blood and bind to IgE receptors in mast cells in the lungs, gastrointestinal tract, skin and other organs.
 Some IgE antibodies recognize specific allergens, including foods, insect venoms, drugs and airborne particles such as pollens and animal danders.
 Allergic reactions are triggered when mast cell-bound IgE encounters specific allergen, leading to receptor aggregation, mast cell activation, and the release of histamine, prostaglandins, leukotrienes and cytokines.
-This antigen-driven cross-linking of mast cell-bound IgE is what triggers allergic reactions to foods including anaphylaxis.
+This release of mediators is what causes allergic reactions to foods including anaphylaxis.

 About Hans Oettgen